 Many creators are doing their part, and many brands are looking for ways to authentically get involved in support of a more equal and representative world.
 The difficulty is in how to do it right.

-How Can Brands Be An Authentic Part of Change?
+How Can Brands Be An Authentic Part of Creating Equal Representation?

 The key is much more than creating the right message, but rather joining the conversation the right way.
 BBTV’s Voices of Color program, for example, works with socially conscious brands to not only align their advertisements alongside content creators of color, but also works alongside these creators to truly align with and amplify messages that are shared between brands, creators and audiences.

 According to a recent study by Google on inclusive marketing, multicultural consumers are 81% more likely to take action when brands employ inclusive creative.
 This further emphasizes the power of inclusivity as both a performance driver, and as simply the right thing to do.
 For example, a recent BBTV ad campaign for a leading CPG brand targeting African American consumers saw viewability and completion rates up to 8 percentage points higher than the client’s benchmarks for non-skippable ads as we matched the brand with the right content and creators.

 The Business of Good Can Be Good for Business

 Consumers are increasingly aligning their spending with their values, making their purchase decisions in part based on what a brand stands for.

 “A recent McKinsey study shows how Gen Z consumers in particular “leave differences behind to mobilize around causes they believe in.”

 This growing movement asks brands to stand for more than just their product, but for causes like social good.
 And many brands are listening.